openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note: Discuss trust OP-RP relationship in Self-Issued OP.

-Because a Self-Issued OP within the End-User’s local control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
-Separate specifications such as [@!OIDC4VP] describe how Self-Issued OP can present cryptographically verifiable claims issued by the third-party sources.
+Because a Self-Issued OP within the End-User’s control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a self-signed ID Token, are by default self-asserted and non-verifiable.
+Separate specifications such as [@!OIDC4VP] describe how Self-Issued OP can present cryptographically verifiable claims issued by the third-party sources trusted by the RP.

 The extensions defined in this specification provide the protocol changes needed to support Self-Issued OpenID Provider model.
 Aspects not defined in this specification are expected to follow [@!OpenID.Core].